+While students are not permitted to use their cellphones during the school day, we understand there are times when contact with families is needed.
 There is a phone on the office counter for students to use by permission only, if it is necessary for them to contact their parents or guardians.
 Please cooperate by observing the following:

-- Come to the office after getting permission to leave class or lunch, signing out of that location before leaving. - Come to the office only on business. - Enter the office quietly and wait until the secretary is free to attend to your needs. - Do not loiter or have your friends come with you.
+- Come to the office after getting permission to leave class or lunch, signing out of that location before leaving. - Come to the office only on business. - Enter the office quietly and wait until the secretary is free to attend to your needs.

-VISITORS - POLICY NO. 907
+VISITORS -